ndrean/Solid-components/_posts/2020-05-01-Rails-Dynamic-Nested-Form.md

 title : Create dynamic nested forms
 ---

+We give a simple solution to how dynamically create an associated nested form by injecting with Javascript a HTML string with a unique ID.

 ## Setup with One-to-many association
 We setup a simple example with two models.
 The table *restos* has one coliumn  `[name: string]`  and the table `comments` has two columns,  `[comment: string, resto_id: integer]`.